-Figure 114 - Steam Check
+Figure 117 - Steam Check

 Label Description Mode Enables or disables stream monitoring of the port Action Indicates the action to take when the stream gets low.
-Possible actions are: : no action Log it: simply logs the event Status Indicates the Stream Check status.
-Possible statuses are: : disables Stream Check Normal: Stream Check is enabled
+Possible actions an: no action Log it: simply logs the event Status Indicates the Stream Check status.
+Possible statuses are: Status : disables Stream Check Normal: Stream Check is enabled